peppekerstens/peppekerstens.github.io/index.md

 ### Win11Debloat

 This is a PowerShell script which you can use in interactive mode or silent via the use of parameters.
+It should work on oth Windows 11 and Windows 10.
+If you are someone who just wants stuff removed and don't know or care about its inner workings, i'd say look no further and use Win11Debloat.

-I have not tested its latest inception, but tried it in the past.
-It does a nice job of cleaning up Windows.
-The advantage over Tiny11Builder is that it is simpler; it does not require a complete reinstall of Windows.
+I have not tested its latest inception (I probably should), but tried it in the past.
+A quick investigation of [current version](https://github.com/Raphire/Win11Debloat/blob/c25dcb298bf0d765693fa5103103006bdf558668/Win11Debloat.ps1) shows nicely created functions opting for severall de-install types, depending on OS and scenario.
+It also seems to provide a GUI wrapper, making life even simpler.
+The advantage over Tiny11Builder is that it is simpler and faster to execute; it does not require a complete reinstall of Windows.

 https://github.com/Raphire/Win11Debloat